Fresh for Neighbors: Grow & Give

 Sharing the Impact Together

 Fresh for Neighbors grows through many small acts shared across communities.
-Participants who join are invited to share occasional updates about what they are growing and donating throughout the season.

-These shared updates help us:
+Together, these shared updates help us:

-⢠encourage one another through shared progress
+• encourage one another through shared progress

-⢠share stories of generosity and care
+• tell stories of generosity and local impact

 Join Fresh for Neighbors

+Questions?
 Email: in**@************en.org

 We welcome conversation and discernment together.